adamkurth/reborn_dev/doc/source/installation.rst

 From here, you need to install VcXsrv Windows X Server.
 Here is a link to the 2020-01-12 version: https://sourceforge.net/projects/vcxsrv/

-4) Download and run VcXsrv and run the installer with all the default settings
+4) Download and run VcXsrv and run the installer with all the default settings.
+Make sure to choose the 'multiple windows' options.
 5) In the Ubuntu app, install imagemagick

 .. code-block:: bash